-# All the professors are qualified to supervise JDS China students.
+# All the professors above are qualified to supervise JDS China students.

 Facilities (ex: Library, PCs, Gymnasium etc.)

-The Central Library of Sophia University collects over 1.07 million books including 500 thousand are foreign books, along with 43 foreign newspapers and 30 thousand e-journals.
-GENV has its own research room with computers and lockers in the library.
+The Central Library of Sophia University collects over 1.07 million books including 500 thousands are foreign books, along with 43 foreign newspapers and 30 thousand e-journals.
+GENV has its own research room with lockers in the library.

 Advice for Graduate School Applicants

-In order to solve environmental problems, review of the whole social economy system is necessary through inner-governmental corroboration among ministries working for the environmental protection as well as economy, energy, transportation, finance, science, etc. GENV has accepted many students from various departments of Chinese government and we welcome all the application from any department of central/local government.
+In order to solve environmental problems and promote the transition to sustainability, review of the whole social economy system is necessary through inner-governmental corroboration among ministries working for environmental protection as well as economy, energy, transportation, finance, science, etc. GENV has accepted many students from various departments of Chinese government and we welcome all the application from any department of central/provincial government.

-Integrated approach beyond the cross border of social science and natural science is also important to analyze problems and find workable solution.
-In addition to adequate policy making, rigid enforcement also remains one of the key issues.
+Interdisciplinary approach beyond the cross border of social science and natural science is important to analyze problems and find workable solution.
+Enhanced international perspective in such a highly international environment as GENV will also be useful for the purpose.

 We sincerely welcome your application with strong passion for research endeavor and practical solution toward global sustainable development.
 Please feel free to contact us for any questions.